 - 4.9 The assessment of residential land and property values indicates that there are significantly different residential sub-markets that warrant differential value assumptions being made in the Whole Plan Viability Assessment.
 The residential viability testing illustrated that, in general terms, most housing development proposed in all locations in the Nottingham City Local Plan are viable whilst maintaining the Council's Affordable Housing aspirations.
-However brownfield sites in the low value zone are display marginal viability when applying the full affordable housing requirement. - 4.10 In common with appraisals carried out for other Local Authorities, the appraisals for apartments suggest marginal/negative appraisals.
+However brownfield sites in the low value zone display marginal viability when applying the full affordable housing requirement. - 4.10 In common with appraisals carried out for other Local Authorities, the appraisals for apartments suggest marginal/negative appraisals.
 However, apartment developments are successfully being delivered in Nottingham.
-The appraisals clearly apply the maximum Local Plan requirements and in the case of apartments suggest that close open book appraisals to ensure viability are required at Development Management stage. - 4.11 For other smaller scale residential development there can be great differences in viability at a site specific level due to issues such as flood risk or contamination.
+The appraisals clearly apply the maximum Local Plan requirements and in the case of apartments suggest that open book appraisals are required at Development Management stage to ensure viability.

+- 4.11 For other smaller scale residential development there can be great differences in viability at a site specific level due to issues such as flood risk or contamination.
 Flexibility of approach on individual sites is required to ensure their deliverability.
 This is reflected in the Local Plan approach which sets out the need for careful consideration of feasibility and viability in the application of Local Plan policies.
-It is not considered necessary to demonstrate the impact of inclusion of Starter Homes in place of affordable housing as this is likely to result in a positive impact to the viability appraisals.
+As the details of the Governments Starter Homes Policy is not yet clear, the appraisals do not include specific assumptions on starter homes.
+However, provision of Starter Homes as an alternative form of affordable housing may provide further flexibility to developers and may have a positive impact on viability.
 The viability margins for residential development are set out in Figure 6. - 4.12 Appraisals for years 6 + were undertaken using assumptions from industry research to inform potential increases in future costs and values.
 An additional test, assuming modest growth, was also undertaken.
 This resulted in reduce viability margins and negative viability for some brownfield sites in the low value areas and a requirement for a flexible approach to policy requirements such as affordable housing on a site by site basis.